stalker8610/snake/README.md

 ## Project structure

-Program consist of 3 main classes:
+Program consists of 3 main classes:
 - **Game** - describes game environment such as game loop, user's control maintance and graphical output.
 See <a href='game.js'>*game.js*</a>
 - **Snake** - describes structure of snake's body with it's fractures and directions of movement for each fracture (without any graphical output).
 This class used by *Game* class.
 See <a href='snake.js'>*snake.js*</a>
 - **Interface** - describes input and output interface used by *Game* class, see <a href='interface.js'>*interface.js*</a>